UniversalDependencies/docs/_otk/index.md

 # UD for Old Turkish <span class="flagspan"><img class="flag" src="../../flags/svg/TURKIC.svg" /></span>

+UD Old Turkish is an effort to digitize and annotate (or annotate from existing digitization) existing, or structurally constructed to be coherent and fit, Old Turkic script texts.
+Having all corpus in Old Turkic script is a precondition for this language.
+This document intends to be rough than precise because the approach of annotation can change drastically over time.

 ## Tokenization and Word Segmentation

 * The only guarantee is that colon punctuation (which roughly functions like whitespace) delimits letters before it, but that does not guarantee that letters ranged by two colons constitute a one-word unit.